shchodro/serverless-workshop/README.md

 ![Twilio Integration Response Mapping Template](/Images/Twilio-Step26.png)

 27\.
-Then scroll up and click the blue **Save** button on the screen.
+Scroll up and click the blue **Save** button on the screen.
 Finally click the **Actions** button on the left side of the API Gateway console and choose **Deploy API** to deploy your API.
 In the Deploy API window, select **ZombieWorkshopStage** from the dropdown and click **Deploy**.

 28\.
 You are now ready to test out Twilio integration with your API.
-Send a text message to your Twilio phone number.
+Send a text message to your Twilio phone number from your mobile device.

 **LAB 2 COMPLETE**

 If the integration was successful, you should receive a confirmation response text message and your text message you sent should display in the web app chat room as coming from your Twilio Phone Number.
 You have successfully integrated Twilio text message functionality with API Gateway.

+* **Troubleshooting tip**: If you are unable to send text messages, please ensure you are sending from the same phone number that you registered when you signed up for a survivor account in the Zombie Chat.
+If you review the TwilioProcessing Lambda function you will see that the code is checking the DynamoDB users table to confirm if the incoming message forward to us from Twilio was sent from an authorized phone number.
+Twilio provides that to us when it sends the message to our API.

+* **For international users**: If you have an international phone number and want to send text messages -
+  1. Modify your user record in the DynamoDB Users table with your correct International Phone Number.
+You need to do this in DynamoDB directly, because the JS chat application performs validation that requires a 10 digit US phone number on the client.
+After modifying this in DynamoDB, you should be able to send text messages to your Twilio phone number from your international phone number because the the Lambda phone number validation in the code will recognize your phone number.

 * * *